yoursun0/bga-splendor-reserved-tracker/README.md

-# BGA Splendor: Opponent Reserved Tracker
+# BGA Splendor: Opponent Reserved Card Tracker

 This is a Chrome extension (Manifest V3) that detects opponent reserved cards on BoardGameArena's Splendor game and displays them in a popup with visual card previews.